 Sexual language and imagery is not appropriate in any context revolving around World IA Day, including talks, parties, social media and other online media.

-If anyone in the World IA Day community engages in any of the aforementioned behavior, the local organizer or Global team may take any action they deem appropriate, from warning the offender to immediately expelling the offender from World IA Day service or attendance.
+If anyone in the World IA Day community engages in any of the aforementioned behavior, the local organizer, venue hosts, or global team may take any action they deem appropriate, from warning the offender to immediately expelling the offender from World IA Day service or attendance.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns regarding the conduct of our global team, local teams, speakers, or attendees, please contact email@example.com where a member of our global staff is dedicated to assisting all locations.
-They are trained in how to address and report any incidences brought to their attention.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns regarding the conduct of our global or local volunteers, presenters, or attendees, please contact email@example.com where a member of our global team is dedicated to assisting all locations.
+They are trained in how to address and report any incidents brought to their attention.
 All reports will be handled in the strictest confidence.

 Should I report it?